veer2701/Portfolio/README.md

 Presentations (storytelling, how to present data, how do other businesses use data?)

 Rates:
-Data analysis, data analytics en visualisation projects: $800 per day Presentations, training and workshops starting from $500 (max 4 hours) Full-day training starting from $1000
+Data analysis, data analytics en visualisation projects: $800 per day.
+Presentations, training and workshops starting from $500 (max 4 hours).
+Full-day training starting from $1000.
 Rates are excluding VAT.